milan-zededa/evenet/MULTI-VRF.md

 Check conntracks for the allowed connection.
 Notice that there are two entries - one in the NI-specific CT zone and the second one in the common `999` CT zone.
 Packet is being routed and NATed twice:
 ```
-$ docker exec -it ni1 bash
+$ docker exec -it zedbox bash
 root@559d039a1383:/# conntrack -L
 tcp      6 118 TIME_WAIT src=10.10.1.53 dst=140.82.121.4 sport=40486 dport=80 src=140.82.121.4 dst=169.254.100.2 sport=80 dport=40486 [ASSURED] mark=16777217 zone=1 use=1
 tcp      6 118 TIME_WAIT src=169.254.100.2 dst=140.82.121.4 sport=40486 dport=80 src=140.82.121.4 dst=192.168.0.2 sport=80 dport=40486 [ASSURED] mark=0 zone=999 use=1